Dr Tian XiaoliAssociate Professor

 Information and communication technology

-Traditional Chinese medicine in China and Hong Kong
+Traditional Chinese Medicine Use in Hong Kong (PPR funded project)

 Honours and recognitions